PRP IN GENEVA

 How does a PRP session work ?

-The tube used is a medical device certified for use in Switzerland, Europe, and the United States.
+The tube used is a medical device that has a certification of conformity for medical use in Switzerland, Europe and the United States.

-The tube containing the blood is then placed in a centrifuge to separate the blood components and isolate the plasma rich in platelets and growth factors.
+The tube containing the blood is then placed in a centrifuge, which separates the blood components to isolate the platelet-rich plasma and the platelets’ growth factors.

 The PRP is then collected.
-The treatment area is disinfected.
+The area to be treated is disinfected.

-Multiple injections are made into the dermis using a mesotherapy injection gun.
+Multiple injections are performed at the dermal level using a mesotherapy gun.
 The session is painless.

-The initial treatment plan includes three sessions spaced one month apart.
-Maintenance treatment involves two sessions per year.
+The initial treatment plan includes three sessions at one-month intervals.
+The maintenance treatment includes two sessions per year.

 Results before / after PRP for hair

-The results of PRP treatment for hair are promising.
-Patients notice a reduction in hair loss from the first sessions and stronger, thicker regrowth over time.
-Since the hair cycle is quite long, results are visible three months after the session and optimal at six months.
-Effects may last up to a year or more.
-Maintenance sessions are recommended.
+The results of PRP hair treatment are encouraging.
+Patients observe a reduction in hair loss from the first sessions and regrowth of stronger and thicker hair.
+As the hair cycle is quite long, results are visible three months after the session and optimal at six months.
+The effects can last up to a year or more.
+To maintain the results, maintenance sessions are recommended.
 PRP is particularly effective for people suffering from androgenetic alopecia or hair thinning related to stress or other factors.

 Results before / after PRP for the face